RoboSense-LiDAR/rslidar_sdk/doc/intro/hiding_parameters_intro.md

       end_angle: 360               #The end angle of point cloud area
       min_distance: 0.2            #The minimum distance of point cloud area
       max_distance: 200            #The maximum distance of point cloud area
-      use_lidar_clock: false       #True--Use the lidar clock as the message timestamp;False-- Use the system clock as the time stamp
+      use_lidar_clock: false       #true--Use the lidar clock as the message timestamp;false-- Use the system clock as the time stamp
       angle_path: /home/robosense/angle.csv   #The path of the angle calibration file.
 For latest version lidars, there is no need to use this file.
       split_frame_mode: 1	       #1: Split frame depends on cut_angle; 2: Split frame depends on a fixed number of packets; 3: Split frame depends on num_pkts_split
 	  num_pkts_split: 1 	       #The number of packets in one frame, only be used when split_frame_mode=3
       cut_angle: 0                 #The cut angle(degree) used to split frame, only be used when split_frame_mode=1
-      wait_for_difop: true         #True--start sending point cloud until receive difop packet
+      wait_for_difop: true         #true--start sending point cloud until receive difop packet
 ```

 ​	There are four hiding parameters in this part, *split_frame_mode, num_pkts_split, cut_angle, wait_for_difop*.